AlexPavlou/MyDotfiles/README.md

 - [x] Make as many appplications transparent and/or blurry, including the terminal.
 Not sure how feasible this is with the simple terminal but it could improve this setup
 - [x] Rounded corners on all windows, pretty sure this build has it if you disable the border px to 0 and run a compositor like picom
-- [ ] Give dwmblocks and the bar some color, I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but I barely know how to echo my name on these languages and the community doesn't seem to be so eager to create different modules.
-Furthermore, tweaking these modules to display the way you want to is simply a headache by itself and in the end, I do not care if my stats are 200ms behind
+- [x] Give dwmblocks and the bar some color, ~~ I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but I barely know how to echo my name on these languages and the community doesn't seem to be so eager to create different modules.
+Furthermore, tweaking these modules to display the way you want to is simply a headache by itself and in the end, I do not care if my stats are 200ms behind ~~, applied status2d manually and it worked great, this improvement was made
-- [ ] init.vim to init.lua from scratch, only improvement I am even considering to try out, I would like to do this so I could use the blankline-indent plugin to its fullest and decore it with gruvbox-themed colors, also, lua simply runs faster.
-At least for me and my setup.
-NvChad is around 75% faster than my vimscript config, and it literally has 30 plugins on.
-So, I think it's worth giving it a shot
+- [ ] init.vim to init.lua from scratch